HireAbo/awesome-interview-questions-5000-jobs/Art and Design/Fine Arts/Street Artist.md

 Welcome to the Street Artist Interview Preparation !
 This resource is designed to help you ace your Street Artist interviews with confidence.

+A street artist is an individual who creates art in public spaces, such as streets, walls, and buildings.
+They use various mediums, such as spray paint, stencils, and chalk to bring their artistic expressions to life.
+Street artists often use their art as a means of social commentary, activism, or simply to beautify urban environments.
+This unique form of artistic expression allows street artists to engage with a wide audience and challenge traditional notions of art by taking it out of the gallery and into the public domain.
+Their work often inspires conversations, provokes thought, and adds vibrancy to cityscapes around the world.

 ## 🚀 Overview

 Whether you're a seasoned Street Artist or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Street Artist interviews to help you prepare and succeed.